-John Mitchel was born on November 3, 1815 in Northern Ireland.
+John Mitchel was born on November 3, 1815 in Derry.
 Though often memorialized as a hero in both the US and Ireland, it is time Irish and Irish Americans disavow the pro-slavery advocate.

 Mitchel, a Presbyterian, was a giant of the Young Ireland movement and a close confidant of Thomas Francis Meagher, the Irish American hero.